Kinder Morgan on hook for $171 mln judgment tied to El Paso deal

 Laster said in his 110-page opinion that dismissing the case would “generate a windfall” for Kinder Morgan at the expense of the limited partners who brought the case.

-Kinder Morgan, or KMI, said it was disappointed by the ruling and that the contested deal was appropriate and in the best interests of the MLP.

-“KMI is evaluating all options and intends to pursue an appeal to the Delaware Supreme Court,” the Houston-based company said in a statement.
-It said it had recorded a reserve for the lawsuit, had insurance and that any damages it ultimately might pay would not have any material financial impact.

-Laster did find that Kinder Morgan was only liable for 58.6 percent of the judgment, which represented the portion of the MLP owned by independent investors.
-He said 41.4 percent of the common units were held by Kinder Morgan and its affiliates.
+Laster did find that Kinder Morgan was only liable for 58.6 percent of judgment, which represented the portion of the MLP owned by independent investors.

 The lawsuit was brought by Peter Brinckerhoff, a holder of common units of the MLP, who alleged the MLP overpaid for two natural gas subsidiaries of El Paso for the benefit of the parent company.

-Laster found the directors of the MLP caved in to parent company demands and approved a deal they had criticized in private.
+Laster found the directors of the MLP caved to parent company demands and approved a deal that they had criticized in private.

 The directors had argued the deal was fair because it would increase the distributions to holders of common units.

-Shares of Kinder Morgan closed down 7.8 percent at $20.66 on the New York Stock Exchange.
-Moody’s lowered the company’s credit rating outlook to negative on Tuesday.
+Shares of Kinder Morgan were down 7.4 percent at $20.75 in midday trade on the New York Stock Exchange.
+Moody’s lowered it credit rating outlook for Kinder Morgan to negative on Tuesday.